nicholaschaung/markdown-cv/index.md

 ## Interested in

-Enabling data scientists/analysts by building performant data pipelines.
+Enabling data scientists and analysts by building performant data pipelines.